almenscorner/IntuneCD/README.md

 - Added documentation module to create a markdown document with information from the backup files
 - Bug fix where only one assignment was included in the backup.
 The tool now successfully backup/updates all assignments and removes assignments that is no longer in the backup files
 - Filters are now included when updating assignments, if a filter has been added in DEV and it exists in PROD, it will be added to the configuration when using -u
-## Whats new in 1.0.5
-- Bug fix where the tool was not able to identify the correct value format on management intents when updating values

 ## Install this package
 ```python